 For some children, Preschool can be an exciting place right from the start.
 For others however, it may take a little longer before they become familiar with us and feel a sense of belonging, trust and security.
 This is quite normal!
-All children react differently and the staff are very responsive to children’s needs (and parents) and do all they can to settle each child in to Preschool and help them to feel safe, secure and supported.
+All children react differently and the Educators are very responsive to children’s needs (and families) and do all they can to settle each child in to Preschool and help them to feel safe, secure and supported.

 - Talk positively about Preschool and all the things they can do here, both before they commence and in the first few weeks after they have started.

 - Spend some time in the classroom with your child on their first few days, choosing activities to do and staying with them for a while.

 - Don’t say ‘goodbye’ until you are actually ready to leave.
 When you have said ‘goodbye’, leave, even if this appears to upset your child.
 Some children are upset as parents leave, but settle very quickly soon afterwards as they get involved in an activity with an Educator.

 - Remember all children are different and will react in a different way.
 We are always happy for families to call us throughout the day to see how their child is going.